Your cart is currently empty!

 Wayne Barlowe’s art spans alien worlds, alien creatures, and the realms of hell.
 His work portrays his imagination in painstaking detail.
 Think less painterly indication and more photorealistic representation.
-Barlowe’s Hell is portrayed over the course of many illustrations in a book.
-It is perhaps as vast and sprawling a vision as Hieronymus Hosch’s.
+Barlowe’s Hell is portrayed throughout many illustrations in the books.
+It is a more vast and sprawling vision than Hieronymus Hosch’s.
 The viewer can practically smell the sweat on a poor soul being inspected by demons like a cow being chosen for slaughter.
 You can hear the howls of the tormented.
-Three dimensional sigils hover over demons, communicating in a forsaken ancient language.
+Three-dimensional sigils hover over demons, communicating in a forsaken ancient language.
 It is a bleak, unforgiving vision.

 Are you an adventure traveler?
 Do you yearn to travel beyond your home planet into deep space?
 Perhaps you long to explore uncharted worlds.
 In 2358 Wayne Barlowe traveled to Darwin IV, a planet 6.5 light years from Earth.
 He was there as part of the first human-crewed flight, and now his long-awaited account of that historic journey has been published.

 “Expedition” will transport you to a wild, beautiful, untouched world teeming with incredible beasts and exotic vegetation.